8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Climbing to a panoramic lookout on a century-old funicular — an alive industrial heritage from Valparaíso's golden age — is an unmissable activity to experience on any must-visit list of Valparaíso, Chile.

 Most funiculars lead to a panoramic lookout, so you must definitely include them during your visit to Valparaíso.
-Here's a list of the funiculars we recommend you to ride:
+Here's a list of the funiculars we recommend riding:

 Ascensor El Peral

-El Peral Funicular on Alegre Hill in Valparaíso, Chile
+El Peral Funicular on Cerro Alegre in Valparaíso, Chile

-El Peral Funicular on Alegre Hill in Valparaíso, Chile
+El Peral Funicular on Cerro Alegre in Valparaíso, Chile

-El Peral Funicular (1902) connects Sotomayor Square — in the Port District — to the Yugoslavo Lookout on the western section of Alegre Hill, two of the most important tourist attractions in Valparaíso.
+El Peral Funicular (1902) connects Plaza Sotomayor — in the Port District — to the Paseo Yugoslavo lookout on the western section of Cerro Alegre, two of the most important tourist attractions in Valparaíso.

 Ascensor Concepción

-Connecting the Finance District to the Gervasoni Lookout on Concepción Hill, the Concepción Funicular — the oldest funicular in Valparaíso (opened in 1883) — originally used to work with a water balance system from 1883 to 1899.
+Connecting the Finance District to the Paseo Gervasoni lookout on Cerro Concepción, the Concepción Funicular — the oldest funicular in Valparaíso (opened in 1883)— originally used to work with a water balance system from 1883 to 1899.

 Ascensor Reina Victoria